-Low carb snack ideas start with these peanut butter and jelly sandwich cookies are a healthier back-to-school treat!
-The cookies are filled with low sugar jelly, and shaped to look like a real peanut butter and jelly sandwich.
-Kids think they’re a fun treat, and parents love that they’re a healthy snack option.
+Peanut butter and jelly sandwich cookies are a healthier back-to-school treat!
+The cookies are filled with low sugar jelly, and shaped to look like a peanut butter and jelly sandwich.
+Kids will think they’re a fun treat, and parents will love that they’re a healthy snack option.